craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 In replacement of a weapon attack, you can attempt to perform a powerful bash.
 Your target must succeed on a

 ### Pummel
 As a bonus action on your turn, you may make two weapon attacks.
+You make these attacks with disadvantage.

 ### En-Route